2023Yash/BMI_calculator/README.md

 # BMI_calculator
- 🙄If you find any bugs or inncorect value plz report an issue.
+ 🙄If you find any bugs or inncorect value plz report an issue.<br>
- 🤷Well I ussed the help of chatGPT for values.
+ 🤷Well I ussed the help of <a href="https://chatgpt.com">chatGPT</a> for values.